Hasbro is crap.

 Perhaps I’m going too hard, too fast here.
 Let me explain where I’m coming from.

-He wasn’t there.
+And it wasn’t there.
 So I got the movie Spider-Man instead, and I still have him.
 Aged now, but still a paragon of a posable, detailed figure.

-Once I had buying power I started on a tear, hunting for all these incredible figures I was stupid enough to let pass me by.
-Ebay and our local Trade Me were my hunting grounds, where I had to balance opportunity and postage costs against my newly discovered desire for whichever aftermarket fig I’d learned was amazing from an Oafe review.
+Once I had buying power I went on a tear, hunting for all these incredible figures I was stupid enough to let pass me by.
+Ebay and our local Trade Me were my hunting grounds, where I had to balance opportunity and postage costs against my desire for whichever aftermarket fig I’d learned was amazing from an Oafe review.
 I always did my research and would have to think hard now about what Toybiz figs, if any, I ever resold.

 I remember clearly that no matter the size of them, Marvel Legends were 20 NZD a piece.
 So you could get a huge monkey-arms Juggernaut, with a removable helmet, hella articulation and detailing on a single card.
 Figures came with bases for a while, detailed better than Hasbro’s current figures.
-Cards were unique to the figures, with a considerable bio on the back.
+Cards were unique to the characters, with a little bio on the back.
 None of this ‘Maidens of Might’ or ‘Skyline Sirens’ bullshit.

 Nowadays, no matter the cheapness, or shonkiness of them, Legends are 40 NZD.
 How is it that in addition to a unique, high-quality figure you used to get parts for BAF’s like this: